 (In Toy Story, other female characters exist but either never have their faces shown — e.g. mother — or only exist in their relationship to Andy — e.g. baby sister.
-These female characters can’t be classified.)
+These female characters can’t be classified at all.)

 The protagonists of The Incredibles, Monsters Inc. and Up are actually adult men. […] The Pixar maturity formula is a script that appears in most of [Pixar’s] films.

-This female maturity formula can be interpreted as either a positive or as a negative for girls, and here a Tumblr user chooses to interpret the female maturity formula in Star Wars as a sign of general female strength.
+This female maturity formula can be interpreted as either a positive or as a negative for girls.
+Below, a Tumblr user chooses to interpret the female maturity formula in Star Wars as a sign of general female strength.

-And if we’re to take the good parts of gender stereotyping (girls are mature), we’re obliged to accept the bad.
-The negative flip-side of this trope is summarised succinctly by Coates:
+If we’re to take the good parts of gender stereotyping (girls are awesome because they are so mature!), we’re obliged to accept its damaging flip side.
+As summarised by Coates:

-Carolyn Daniel in her book Voracious Children: Who eats whom in children’s literature notices the same thing I’m talking about here and puts it in these terms when writing about gross-out books aimed at boys:
+Carolyn Daniel in her book Voracious Children: Who eats whom in children’s literature notices the same thing I’m talking about here.
+Daniel puts it as follows, though she’s writing specifically about gross-out books aimed at boys: